radioopensource/dotinfo/README.md

 ```

 # License
 Software issued under the MIT License.
-Graphics, design, intellectual property, etc. issued under Creative Commons (CC BY-SA 4.0).
+Graphics issued under Creative Commons (CC BY-SA 4.0).
 No copyright claimed for selected and automated audio, which should be assumed to fall under audio creators.

 :radio: